yuval-a/deriveODM/mongoose-derive-migration.md

 this is what Mongoose calls "documents" - as to make them equaivelent to Mongo's documents), which you can then create instances of.

 ### Ids
-Both framework automatically save documents with an `_id`_ property (of type `ObjectID`).
+Both frameworks automatically save documents with an `_id`_ property (of type `ObjectID`).
 Derive does not allow overrding the default `_id` property, and doing so by adding it to the model definition may yield unexpected results.
 If you need to use your own `id`, define a different id property (e.g. `_ID`).

 ### Instance methods
 In Mongoose you can add "user-defined" methods by adding them to the `methods` property of a schema.